Use this task to configure the following settings that affect your entire Cloud Authentication Service deployment:

 - You can require administrators to provide additional authentication to access the console.
-For preliminary steps, see Configure Authentication for the Cloud Administration Console.
+For preliminary steps, see Protect the Cloud Administration Console with Additional Authentication.

 - In the Cloud Administration Console, click My Account > Company Settings and select the Sessions & Authentication tab.